 - “Ed Wood Film ‘Necromania’ Rediscovered: Long-Thought ‘Lost’ Sexually Explicit Supernatural Tale.”

 I Heart Huckabees movie cast info via the AFI Catalog website and other sources.

-Images of Dustin Hoffman, Lily Tomlin, Jude Law, and Naomi Watts in I Heart Huckabees: Fox Searchlight.
+Dustin Hoffman, Lily Tomlin, Jude Law, and Naomi Watts I Heart Huckabees movie images: Fox Searchlight.

-“I Heart Huckabees Review: Rambling Satire Wastes Stellar Cast” last updated in October 2020.
+“I Heart Huckabees Movie (2004) Review: Rambling Satire Wastes All-Star Cast” last updated in March 2021.